 Internships and Externships

-Veterinary Technician Student Externship Program: The program is designed for students in their final year of an accredited program who wish to acquire experience working in a clinical setting with a zoological collection; the program will offer hands-on opportunities to work with a wide range of species.
-The zoo veterinarians and the senior veterinary technician supervise this position.
-Anesthesia, restraint, sample collection, and laboratory techniques with exotic animals will be covered.
-This program is voluntary and no stipend is available.
-Dates and durations of the externship are flexible; however, a minimum of six weeks of 40-hour/ week is required.
+The program is designed for veterinary technician students in their final year of an accredited program who wish to acquire experience working in a clinical setting with a zoological collection.
+The program will offer hands –on opportunities to work with a wide range of species.
+The externship must be part of the required curriculum and count towards graduation credits.
+This program is voluntary and no stipend or housing is available.
+Dates and durations of the externship are flexible; however a minimum of six weeks of 40-hour/week is required.

 Once you have applied for the position you are interested in, including submission of the requested materials, you will be contacted to set up an individual interview IF you meet the qualifications and there is intern placement availability.